- Original Medicare and Medicare Advantage plans both cover testing for the new coronavirus.

 - respiratory therapy, such as a ventilator

-Any medications that you require during hospitalization are covered under Medicare Part A. Any equipment that you might need, such as a ventilator, is covered under Medicare Part B as durable medical equipment.
+Any medications that you require during hospitalization, such as remdesevir, are covered under Medicare Part A. Any equipment that you might need, such as a ventilator, is covered under Medicare Part B and is considered durable medical equipment.

-- relaxing rules that require for Medicare Advantage Plans and Prescription Drug Plans to get prior authorization for necessary drugs
+- relaxing rules that require Medicare Advantage plans and prescription drug plans to get prior authorization for necessary drugs

 - allowing healthcare facilities that aren’t normally covered by Medicare to provide care for Medicare recipients with COVID-19